An essay on the ideas of Socialism.

 Socialist economics, in the 20th century, achieved wonders.
 Much of the social progress achieved in the 20th century relied on Socialist economics — such as the development of the Soviet Union after the Russian Revolution of 1917.
 Yet we cannot rely upon the experience of the 20th century, alone, in terms of achieving Socialism today.
 Whether Socialism is achieved by a planned economy or by Market Socialism, in the future, is largely irrelevant.
-For Socialism in the future the economic question is rather a question of achieving development and a question of placing the working class at the centre of controlling economic development.
+For Socialism in the future the economic question is rather a question of achieving social development and a question of placing the working class at the centre of controlling economic development.
 There are different roads and different methods to achieving Socialism, from planned economies to central economies, from workers’ co-operatives to Market Socialism, but the central point of Socialist economics and Socialist ideas about economics is to place the workers at the centre of controlling economics and economic power.
 Socialism, whatever its precise economic form, is about social ownership of the means of production, production for need, working-class power, the end of wage-labour, capitalism, and class society, and the building of a society based, firmly, on social and economic co-operation.
 For Socialism and Socialist ideas in the future a variety of economic thinking will be needed in order to achieve Socialism.
 What matters is that we achieve a society based on human freedom.
 Socialist ideas about economics come back to this basic principle of co-operation.
 Socialist ideas about economics come back to this basic idea of working-class control.
 In the end the economic base of Socialism is workers’ power.
 This is central to the economic ideas of Socialism.
 This means that the precise form of Socialist economics is irrelevant – as long as it is based on workers’ power.